vknarayan/dynamic-config-management/README.md

 Credentials stored in config files need to be private.
 They have to be handled separately compared to the code.

-Externalization is already well understood.
+Externalization of configuration is already well understood.
 People have figured out how to externalize all environment specific configuration values and use them in appropriate ways.
 It still makes sense in most cases to use the common repository for code and the config files.
-But still how do you handle configuration changes for a minor release, where there are no code changes ?
+But how do you handle configuration changes for a minor release, where there are no code changes ?
 This is one of the strong motivations for config file management.

 Going forward, we are moving to more externalized approach towards configuration so that the code base does not change with environments.

 Configuration files are different from code, and it might make sense to put all config files across services in a common repository folder and their access can be handled in a way different from the code.

-Going forward, there may be cases where we have to make frequent changes in configuration data without restart of the server.
+In future, we may have to make frequent changes in configuration data without restart of the server.
 There could be need to propagate the changes in the configuration automatically to all the servers without server restart.

 We need to provide a transition path from internalized, decentralized & static configuration files to externalized, centralized and dynamic configuration data.

 Spring cloud config:

 Spring Cloud Config Server is a library.
 It can be embedded in your application directly to talk to git.
 It reduces the complexity of interacting with git.
 The other way is to have a separate server application and you talk to it as a client.
 There can be multiple clients talking to server over http.
 It the clients are spring boot, there are other mechanisms such as client refresh to which will update the config data from the server.
-Every client is expected to be aware of the Spring cloud config server, so suitable for new development.Technically, it is possible to automate the configuration updates, by making use of message brokers. (e.g., RabbitMQ, kafka)
+Every client is expected to be aware of the Spring cloud config server, so suitable for new development.

 The starting point is the server.
 We have to get the server running.
 For this, we have to create an application with spring-cloud-config-server dependency and @EnableConfigServer ( in the application code).
 You need a spring.cloud.config.server.git.uri to locate config data for your needs ( by default it is the location of a git repo, and can be a local "file:.." url.
 This will be followed by writing a client application.